-The accompanying notes are an integral part of these consolidated financial statements.
+The accompanying notes are an integral part of these unaudited consolidated interim financial statements.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) As at and for the years ended December 31, 2019 and 2018
+Notes to the Consolidated Interim Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars)

 1. NATURE OF OPERATIONS AND GOING CONCERN

 Siyata Mobile Inc. ("Siyata" or the "Company") was incorporated under the Business Corporations Act, British Columbia on October 15, 1986.
 The Company's shares are listed on Tier 1 of the TSX Venture Exchange ("TSX-V") under the symbol SIM.
 As at December 31, 2019, the Company's principal activity is the sale of vehicle mounted, cellular based communications platforms over advanced 4G mobile networks.
 The corporate office of the Company is located at 1001 Lenoir Street Suite A-414, Montreal, Quebec, Canada H4C-2Z6, and the registered and records office is located at 2200 - 885 West Georgia Street, Vancouver, BC V6C 3E8.